Jonathan2251/lbd/source/funccall.rst

 Since Chapter8_2/ define the LowerFormalArguments() with empty, we get the error messages as above.
-Before define LowerFormalArguments(), we have to choose how to pass arguments in function call.
+Before defining LowerFormalArguments(), we have to choose how to pass arguments in function call.
 For demonstration, Cpu0 passes first two arguments in registers as default setting of ``llc -cpu0-s32-calls=false``.